coderefinery/handsonscicomp/source/index.rst

 Hands-on Scientific Computing
 =============================

-Hands-on SciComp is an self-study course and reference material for the *practical* side of data science and scientific computing - what you need to know but don't learn in your studies.
+Hands-on SciComp is a self-study course and reference material for the *practical* side of data science and scientific computing - what you need to know but don't learn in your studies.
 It is focused on what is needed as you transition from academic studies to real projects or